-NATIONAL WASTE STRATEGY - 2000 (ENGLAND AND WALES) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The need for change The strategy points out that: ▪ 106 million tonnes of waste (Industrial, commercial and household) is produced each year in England and Wales - most of this is landfilled. ▪ Landfilling is a missed opportunity. ▪ Landfill is increasingly scarce in some parts of England and Wales, and we face tough European targets to reduce the amount of waste landfilled. ▪ We need a significant change in the way we manage our waste.
+NATIONAL WASTE STRATEGY - 2000 (ENGLAND AND WALES) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Note: This Strategy has been superseded by Waste Strategy for England 2007.
+The need for change The strategy points out that: ▪ 106 million tonnes of waste (Industrial, commercial and household) is produced each year in England and Wales - most of this is landfilled. ▪ Landfilling is a missed opportunity. ▪ Landfill is increasingly scarce in some parts of England and Wales, and we face tough European targets to reduce the amount of waste landfilled. ▪ We need a significant change in the way we manage our waste.
 This is the National strategic framework for waste management and as such is of high relevance.
 It is progressed further in PPS10.
 The Consultation Draft (Dec 2004) reflects new thinking on the ways that facilities for waste management are planned and delivered through the planning system.
-The key targets are: (a) Reducing landfilled industrial and commercial waste to 85% of 1998 levels. (b) To recycle or compost at least: ▪ 25% of household waste by 2005. ▪ 30% of household waste by 2010. ▪ 33% of household waste by 2015. ▪ By 2010 to reduce biodegradeable municipal waste landfilled to 75% of that produced in 1995. ▪ By 2013 to reduce biodegradeable municipal waste landfilled to 50% of that produced in 1995. ▪ By 2020 to reduce biodegradeable municipal waste landfilled to 35% of that produced in 1995. ▪ To recover value from 40% of municipal waste by 2005.
-Consider how the plan can support the objectives and targets of the national strategy.
+Also to be considered - Consultation papers on Changes to Waste Management Decision Making Principles (for determining Best Practicable Environmental Option) and Draft Guidance on Municipal Waste Management Strategies (Dec 2004.)
+The key targets are: (a) Reducing landfilled industrial and commercial waste to 85% of 1998 levels. (b) To recycle or compost at least: ▪ 25% of household waste by 2005. ▪ 30% of household waste by 2010. ▪ 33% of household waste by 2015. ▪ By 2010 to reduce biodegradable municipal waste landfilled to 75% of that produced in 1995. ▪ By 2013 to reduce biodegradable municipal waste landfilled to 50% of that produced in 1995. ▪ By 2020 to reduce biodegradable municipal waste landfilled to 35% of that produced in 1995. ▪ To recover value from 40% of municipal waste by 2005. ▪ To recover value from 45% of municipal waste by 2010. ▪ To recover value from 67% of municipal waste by 2015.
+This means from recycling, composting, other forms of material recovery (i.e. anaerobic digestion), and energy recovery.
+The strategy also introduces the proposed Consider how the plan can support the objectives and targets of the national strategy.
 In particular develop policies that reduce waste to landfill and encourage the recycling and/or composting of household waste.
 Consider the use of new technologies and the potential of energy recovery.
 Consider the importance of the 'waste hierarchy' - The reduction of waste in the first instance.
 Check to ensure that the key policy requirements are reflected in the SA Framework objectives and appraisal criteria.